eBetcel/alura-barber-shop/README.md

-Repository to follow Alura Online Courses HTML/CSS part 1: Building a barber shop website
+Repository to follow Alura Online Courses HTML/CSS: Building a barber shop website

-It only uses basic html and css and has educational and practice purpose
+It only uses basic html and css.